Dominican Real Estate Due Diligence

 The verification of Good Tax Status of the Dominican real estate property itself and of the seller or owner is paramount for conducting a proper closing on Dominican Real Estate.

-This process begins by obtaining from the seller or owner of Dominican real estate its Dominican Identification Tax Contributors Card (RNC).
-In addition, a copy of the deed of the property and evidence of tax registration and payment of property taxes (if applicable) is essential to allow for a proper verification of this information.
-At times, even official certifications delivered by seller in this regard should be verified by a qualified and independent attorney at law not related to the seller or the intervening broker.
+This process begins by obtaining tax information from the seller or owner of Dominican real estate to allow for a proper verification of this information.
+Information delivered by seller in this regard should be verified by a qualified and independent attorney at law not related to the seller or the intervening broker, to avoid conflicts of interest which may affect the proper verification of the information.

-Existence of most recent original tax certifications should accompany the closing of any Dominican real estate transaction, as most remain valid as to their attested information for only a few weeks.
+Only recently validated information should accompany the closing of any Dominican real estate transaction, as most remain valid as to their attested information for a very short period of time.

 Factual Status of the Property